-Phoebe Murray wrote this essay in August 2011 aged 13 during a Year 7 unit of work entitled ‘War and Conflict’.
+Phoebe Murray wrote this essay at 13 during a Year 7 unit of work entitled ‘War and Conflict’.

-She first became a client of High Performance Learning in 2007 suffering from very poor reading, writing and maths skills.
-Phoebe lives in Western Australia so all her lessons with us are done live in our online meeting rooms.
+She first became a client of High Performance Learning as she suffered from very poor reading, writing and maths skills.
+Phoebe lives in Western Australia so all her lessons with us are done in her home live in our online meeting rooms.
 After completing our Basic Language and Phonics Program and Primary School Maths Program Phoebe is now academically capable across the full range of subjects as this project she has done demonstrates.

 Phoebe was required to interview someone who had memory of what life was like living through a conflict such as a war.
 As Phoebe said in her essay she was totally naive about the nature of war and completely unaware of conscription and the cold war.

 The second part of Phoebe Murray’s assignment required her to tell a story through war time correspondence.
 Specifically, she needed to write three letters: the first letter from a soldier to someone at home; the second letter from the someone at home to the soldier; and the final letter from a superior officer notifying the people at home of the soldier’s death.

 Here at High Performance Learning we run a monthly Literary Club for clients and friends where we discuss novels, plays, poetry and all sorts of other writing.
 We also do writing workshops and discuss literary techniques and interesting words.

 Alexandra Kelly shared these two poems at our meeting – the first on the carnage in Syria, and the second on a memory of the Mitcham Library.
 Alex is a published poet and author so we are lucky to have her in our group.

 St. John’s Joggers by Alexandra Kelly